Run BTS

-Run BTS (Korean: 달려라 방탄; RR: Dallyeora Bangtan; also stylized as Run BTS!) is a South Korean variety web series starring boy band BTS.
+Run BTS (Korean: 달려라 방탄; RR: Dallyeora Bangtan; also stylized as Run BTS!) is a South Korean variety web series starring boy group BTS.
 The series broadcasts weekly and has been offered for free viewing on V Live since 2015 and Weverse since 2020.
 In each episode, the band members play games or participate in a variety of activities that require them to complete challenges, and sometimes carry out secret missions, in order to earn prizes or receive punishments.

-Three seasons of the show, comprising 156 episodes, have been released since it premiered on August 1, 2015, with new episodes airing every Tuesday.
+Three seasons of the series, comprising 156 episodes, have been released since it premiered on August 1, 2015, with new episodes airing every Tuesday.
 On August 16, 2022, a special episode—the first new episode following a 10-month-long hiatus after season three ended in October 2021—was released, and later uploaded to BTS' official YouTube channel.
 Since then, all episodes—new and old—have been made available on the platform.